-3 Credits Seminar in Atmospheric Science is a Junior or Senior level capstone course intended for students with a meteorology major or climate science minor.
+3 Credits This capstone course is intended for students with a meteorology major.
 The course may include reading and discussion of current topics in atmospheric science, as well as research, writing, presentations, peer review, field experience, and preparation for employment and/or graduate school.